 The Life of Mine Plan is used to determine the Mineral Reserve.
-The ultimate pit of Aitik main pit (as well as Salmijärvi and Aitik East) is based on the annual pit optimisation.
+The ultimate pit of Aitik main pit (and Aitik East) is based on the annual pit optimisation.
 Since activity costs are based on location and lithology type, the same variation in parameters is applied for the Liikavaara Pit.
 Unit costs used in the pit optimisations are shown in Table 6, together with reserve and resource cut-offs.
-To determine the Mineral Resource, simplified costs for pit optimisations, to determine reasonable prospects for eventual economic extraction (RPEEE), have been derived from the outcome of the above-mentioned studies, without discounting or mining schedule.
+To determine the Mineral Resource, simplified costs for pit optimisations, to determine reasonable prospects for eventual economic extraction (RPEEE), have been derived from the outcome of the above-mentioned studies without discounting or mining schedule.
+No Liikavaara Mineral Resource pit optimisation was performed during 2023 and therefor the Mining and Processing costs are lower than for Aitik in Table 6.